Key Points Regarding Replications

 This is the script that was read to each of the participants at the start,

 “you are going to see a series of numbers flashed on this screen one at a time.
-For each number say out loud “odd” or “even” depending on the number you see.
+Press the “E” key for even and the “O” key for odd depending on the number you see.
 Go as fast as you can without making mistakes.
 Click the mouse when you are ready to start.”

 After the first trial ask,